mrkaleArduinoLib/gbj_appthermo_ds/README.md

 ## Handler

 #### Description
-The template or the signature of a callback function, which is called after every internal timer run, regardless of succesful or failed temperature measurement.
+The template or the signature of a callback function, which is called at particular event in the processing.
+It can be utilized for instant communicating with other modules of the application (project).
 * A handler is just a bare function without any input parameters and returning nothing.
 * A handler can be declared just as `void` type.